 According to federal authorities and multiple media reports, Goliath Ventures allegedly raised approximately $328 million from investors through cryptocurrency-related investment programs.
-Goliath Ventures used alluring claims of a guaranteed 4% return to attract investors across the nation.
+Goliath Ventures used alluring claims of a guaranteed 3-8% return to attract investors.

-Federal prosecutors have characterized the operation as a large-scale Ponzi scheme and have filed criminal charges against CEO Christopher Delgado in the Middle District of Florida.
+Federal prosecutors have characterized the operation as a large-scale Ponzi scheme and have filed a criminal information against CEO Christopher Delgado in the Middle District of Florida.

 Public reports state that authorities allege: